The Atos General Management Committee (GMC):

 Charles Dehelly, Senior Executive Vice President, coordinating Global Operations & Top Programs

 Gilles Grapinet, Senior Executive Vice President, coordinating Global functions and Chief Executive Officer Worldline

-Michel-Alain Proch, Senior Executive Vice President, coordinating U.S. Operations
+Michel-Alain Proch, Senior Executive Vice President & CEO North American Operations

 The Atos Executive Committee is composed of the four members of the General Management Committee and: